Jackie Young: Turkey and Israel

 In February 2020, Young joined Turkish side Elazığ, but her time there lasted only two games due to the coronavirus-induced cancellation of the league.

-For the 2020–21 season, Young played in Israel for A.S.
-Ramat Hasharon.
+In the 2020–21 season, Young played in Israel for A.S.
+Ramat Hasharon from Israeli League.

 Australia

 On August 3, 2021, Young signed with the Perth Lynx in Australia for the 2021–22 WNBL season.
 Her performances grew steadily and in particular her scoring improved from an average of 10 points per game in the first ten games to average over twenty five in her subsequent six games including 30, 36 and 26 points in consecutive matches to help Lynx finish the regular season second in the WNBL.
 Jackie contributed 21, 12 and 18 respectively in the three-match final series which Melbourne Boomers won by two matches to one.
-Young was made 2021–2 season MVP for Perth Lynx and was runner-up overall league MVP.
+Young was made 2021–22 season MVP for Perth Lynx and was runner-up overall league MVP.

+Unrivaled

+On July 18, 2024, it was announced that Young would appear and play in the inaugural season of Unrivaled, a new women's 3-on-3 basketball league founded by Napheesa Collier and Breanna Stewart.
+She plays for the Laces.

 National team career

+2020 Summer Olympics

+In late March 2020, the International Olympic Committee (IOC) and the Tokyo Metropolitan Government postponed the 2020 Summer Olympics until the summer of 2021 due to the COVID-19 pandemic.
 In July 2021, Young won a gold medal in Women's 3x3 basketball at the 2020 Summer Olympics.

+2024 Summer Olympics

+In June 2024, Young named to the US women's Olympic team to compete at the 2024 Summer Olympics in France alongside fellow Aces teammates, Chelsea Gray, Kelsey Plum, and A'ja Wilson.
+Young and the United States defeated France 67–66 in the final, earning Young her first 5x5 gold medal and the United States’ eighth consecutive gold medal.